Infographics are on the rise. This is the beginning of the era of infographics and data visualizations.

 - Easy to share

-Now, with the popularity of social media, infographics are gaining popularity as static images or simple web interfaces.
+With the popularity of social media, infographics are gaining popularity as static images or simple web interfaces.
 The popularity of infographics is seen scattered around the globe with search increment from 0 to approximately 200,000 from 2009 to 2011.

 Infographics are bound to gain explosive adoptions for years to come.
 Here are some interesting findings and statistics on the growth of infographics to get you started on realizing the power of infographics.